platformsh/platformsh-docs/sites/platform/src/dedicated-environments/backups-restores.md

 ## Dedicated Generation 2 Backups

 Platform.sh takes a byte-for-byte snapshot of Dedicated Gen 2 production environments every 6 hours.
-Backups are retained for different durations depending on when they’re taken.
+Backups are retained for different durations depending on when they were taken.

 |When taken      |Retention            |
 |----------------|---------------------|